cincanproject/tools/tool-metadata.md

 One way for this is to *Dockerize* the tools.

-CinCan project is also adding metadata about the input and output formats a tool supports.
+CinCan project is also adding metadata about the input and output formats a tool supports .
 This allows to seek the tools which are relevant to a particular data processing use case.

-Further, the metadata can contain "hints" how the tool may be invoked to process data of particular format.
-The hints can be used as basis of invoking the tool, but allow also creation of harmonized command line which is the same for all tools.
+Further, the metadata can contain *command patterns* how the tool is invoked to process data of particular format.

 ### Supported input and output formats